jax-ml/jax/docs/301/custom-derivatives.md

 ### The general backward API: `vjp_bwd` and gradient accumulators

-`vjp_bwd_retval` is actually a convenience wrapper.
-The more general API is `vjp_bwd`, with signature `vjp_bwd(self, res, outgrad, *arg_accums)`.
+`vjp_bwd_retval` is actually a convenience API.
+The more general one is `vjp_bwd`, with signature `vjp_bwd(self, res, outgrad, *arg_accums)`.
 Instead of returning cotangent values, it receives one *gradient accumulator* per primal input (matching the pytree structure of each entry